k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

+1. Process uncertainty  can be accounted for by including variation in parameters in the OMs for parameters that are typically treated as fixed in stock assessments.
-1. Process uncertainty can be captured by using the `future_om_list` input to `run_SSMSE()`.
+   Process uncertainty can be captured by using the `future_om_list` input to `run_SSMSE()`.
 This input allows users to specify time-varying trends and deviations in recruitment and other model parameter values during the simulation period.